Miccosukee Land Cooperative

 ARTICLE XIV – VOTING RIGHTS

 Section 2.
 Limitations.
-The number of members eligible to vote on any issue presented to the membership of the Cooperative shall be limited to six voting members per acre represented.
+The number of members eligible to vote on any issue presented to the membership of the Cooperative shall be limited to six per acre represented.
 No member shall have more than one vote.

 Article XV – GOVERNING BOARD OF THE COOPERATIVE

 Section 2.
 Powers and duties.
-The Governing Board shall have the responsibility and authority to make decisions and policies involving protection of the environment, development of common properties and facilities, the planning of economic enterprises and common activities, the arbitration of disputes involving members, the collection and disbursement of funds, the restriction of rentals and all other matters necessary and proper to the management of the Cooperative.
+The Governing Board shall have the responsibility and authority to make decisions and policies involving protection of the environment, development of common properties and facilities, the planning of economic enterprises and common activities, the arbitration of disputes involving members, the collection and disbursement of funds, the restriction of rentals, and all other matters necessary and proper to the management of the Cooperative.

 ARTICLE XVI – ENFORCEMENT

 Section 1.
 Covenants and Restrictions binding; term.
-The Covenants and Restrictions of this Declaration shall run with and bind the land, and shall inure to the benefit of and be enforceable by the Cooperative and its legal heirs, successors and assigns, for a period of 50 years from the date of this Declaration, after which time said Covenants and Restrictions shall be automatically extended for periods of 80 years in the event any single owner shall request extension.
+The Covenants and Restrictions of this Declaration shall run with and bind the land, and shall inure to the benefit of and be enforceable by the Cooperative or its legal heirs, successors and assigns, for a period of 50 years from the date of this Declaration, after which time said Covenants and Restrictions shall be automatically extended for periods of 80 years in the event any single owner shall request extension.

 Section 2.
 Community arbitration.
 In any dispute between members, an arbitration committee may be appointed by the Governing Board of the Cooperative to investigate the problem and to report its findings to the Governing Board.
 The Board shall then make a decision, binding upon the members involved, which will resolve the problem, or it may empower the arbitration committee to propose a compromise solution with the members involved.